cloudflare/cloudflare-docs/content/cloudflare-for-platforms/workers-for-platforms/platform/outbound-workers.md

 Outbound Workers can be used to:

-- Log all subrequests to identify malicious hosts or usage patterns.
+- Log all subrequests to identify malicious domains or usage patterns.
 - Create, allow, or block lists for hostnames requested by user Workers.
 - Configure authentication to your APIs behind the scenes (without end developers needing to set credentials).